 Archer Software’s portfolio includes smart software for veterinary clinics/hospitals.
 The key options of this EMR and Practice Management suite are similar to any other e-health system solution.
 The solution provides managing complete and up-to-date medical records of the patients, appointments, inventory records, invoicing, and transactions.

 All-in-one medical office management application features

 - Dashboard allows controlling the whole clinic practice.
-The solution user-friendly interface allows effective managing client and patient data.
-The dashboard provides access to all areas of account, such as Clients & Patients, Scheduling, Inventory & Procedures, Transactions, Reports, & Settings, and allows viewing current appointments, inventory and open invoices, searching in the database, creating new EMRs, and running reminder reports.
+The solution user-friendly interface allows the effective managing of client and patient data.
+The dashboard provides access to all areas of account, such as Clients & Patients, Scheduling, Inventory & Procedures, Transactions, Reports, & Settings, and allows viewing current appointments, inventory, and open invoices, searching in the database, creating new EMRs, and running reminder reports.

 - Client and patient profiles contain information about clients and patients (e.g., home address, billing address, e-mail address, and phone numbers, etc.) and complete Electronic Medical Records (EMR) of the patients.

 - Scheduling (appointment management) allows appointing meetings and tracking appointments for today, this week, or this month.
 This feature allows selecting the date, time, and doctor, and any important notes you may need to document.
 Before saving the appointment, you can add procedures that will instantly create an invoice you can customize during the patient’s visit.

 - Reminders allow keeping existing clients coming back for annual exams, vaccinations, or other procedures thanks to an efficient reminder system, which sends reminders via the US postal system, e-mail, or SMS.
 This feature also allows creating custom reports for a future check-up, surgery follow-ups, or vaccinations.

 - Inventory and Procedures give the doctors access to their storage balance and let them manage the medication inventory.
 Integration with the special printer allows printing the labels for prescribed medications.